 Then, it verifies the file against GST’s central registry.

-Upon successful verification, JSON will have its signature attached to the invoice and a QR code.
+After complete verification, JSON will have its signature attached to the invoice and a QR code.

 The earlier created hack will become the new E-invoice IRN.
 The e-invoice will be the unique identifier for the whole financial year.